Cong core committee meet today amid uncertainty over Rahul's leadership

 Congress looks for another 'Manmohan Singh' to replace Rahul Gandhi

-The stalemate over Rahul Gandhi's offer to quit as the Congress chief continued Tuesday amid the deepening fissures in the party's state units over its debacle in the Lok Sabha polls.
+The stalemate over Rahul Gandhi's offer to quit as the Congress chief continued on Tuesday amid the deepening fissures in the party's state units over its debacle in the Lok Sabha polls.

 There has been no change in the situation since Gandhi offered to quit during the Congress Working Committee meeting on May 25.